 Over the last five years, we've only seen incremental improvements and advancements in sequencing platforms, with innovations and creativity focusing instead on new applications and library preparation methods.
-Certainly, advancements in proteomics, spatial biology, and single-cell platforms are notable areas of technological advancement in high-throughput biology, but sequencing has been relatively unchanged over the last several years.
+Certainly, advancements in proteomics, spatial biology, and single-cell platforms are notable areas of technological advancement in high-throughput biology, but sequencing has been relatively unchanged.

 This year will undoubtedly be remembered for the greatest diversity of new platform launches in the history of genomics.
-The first half of the year saw the Element AVITI™ System's full commercial launch, and the release of data, specifications, and early shipments on two other platforms (Ultima's platform and Singular's G4 sequencer).
+The first half of the year saw the full commercial la sunch of the Element AVITI System and the release of data, specifications, and early shipments on two other platforms (Ultima's platform and Singular's G4 sequencer).
 Pacific Bioscience has described the preliminary capabilities of their recently acquired Omniome platform, with a launch expected in 2023.

-The interesting thing about the last fifteen years in genomics is that while the diversity of sequencing platforms has been relatively limited, the number of applications and methods used in library preparation has grown to hundreds of options and opportunities.
+The interesting thing about the last 15 years in genomics is that while the diversity of sequencing platforms has been relatively limited, the number of applications and methods used in library preparation has grown to hundreds of options and opportunities.
 The analysis methods and tools have also remained robustly diverse.
 This diversity presents new challenges to novel sequencing platforms.
 Launching a platform now comes with the expectation that the platform and its available applications will be an immediate step forward.
 Supporting anything short of the options available brings the risk of relegation to niche applications.
-However, launching a platform as well as a new and comprehensive collection of applications means your team would need to replicate a decade of diverse development by academic and commercial contributors.
-Fortunately, the general concepts that are used in the preparation of libraries for sequencing applications share the same basic principles.
-Nucleic acid samples are converted into a random collection of fragments with relatively uniform size and common sequencing elements that support amplification and detection on the sequencing platform.
+However, launching a platform and a new and comprehensive collection of applications means your team needs to replicate a decade of diverse development by academic and commercial contributors.
+Fortunately, the general concepts used in the preparation of libraries for sequencing applications share the same basic principles.
+Nucleic acid samples are converted into a random collection of fragments with relatively uniform sizes and common sequencing elements that support amplification and detection on the sequencing platform.

-Please note that many other kits are compatible with the Adept workflow.
-Individual libraries or pools of libraries may be converted.
-Complexity of library and index distribution is maintained in the conversion.
-No additional PCR is used in the conversion process.
+Individual libraries or pools of libraries can be converted.
+The complexity of library and index distribution is maintained in the conversion and no additional PCR is used.
 If the following criteria are met, the libraries should be compatible:

 - The final library is a double-stranded DNA fragment library.